WanderingStar/WanderingStar.github.io/_posts/2016-03-16-glossy-generic-factories.markdown

 }
 {% endhighlight %}

-Our subtypes must be registered with the SuperType's Factory.
+Our subtypes must be registered with the supertype's Factory.

 {% highlight swift %}
 Shape.factory.subtypes["square"] = Square.self